How to Deal with a Teenage Boy: A Parent’s Guide to Raising a Son

 • Behavior that may lead to violence or injury—e.g., fighting, carrying weapons, or participating in unsafe recreational activities.

 There are many reasons why teenage boys are drawn to risk-taking behaviors.
 External stressors can push teenage boys toward risky behaviors to let off steam.
-In addition, peer pressure can be a factor.
+In addition, peer pressure and rebellious teen behavior can be a factor.
+Friends play a significant role in shaping teenage boys’ choices and behaviors, both positively and negatively, as teens often seek acceptance and belonging within their social circles.

 One study found that taking risks during the teenage years can be a way for young people to explore and learn more about their world.
 However, a smaller subset of teens—specifically those with impulse control problems—is disproportionately likely to experience the negative consequences of risky behaviors.